Down the road from Glasgow, Paisley has a stylish history, from namesake textiles to the second-highest concentration of listed buildings in Scotland.

 All the main pubs and clubs are found right next to the uni, around Shuttle Street.
 My regular places are The Lane or Hashtag, which both have a great atmosphere and cheap drinks.
 You could have a great night here, but if you want a bigger night out, Vienna's and Fantoosh are alright too.
 Not quite up to Glasgow standards, but it's cheaper and still great.
 Going to Glasgow and back is easy enough for a night out too.
 (Second year student, University of the West of Scotland)

-Paisley made its name around the world as a textile titan, and its namesake pattern.
+Paisley made its name around the world as a textile titan.
 Its distinctive teardrop motif has been sported by royalty and celebrities alike.

 Paisley nightlife, according to students